 Sandra currently serves as the Director of Staff Development as well as holding duties of a Clinical Director.
 She oversees ABC’s employee training and performance evaluation processes.
 As a Clinical Director, she provides services predominantly in the San Gabriel and Long Beach areas.
 Some of her responsibilities include providing individualized programming based on each of her client’s needs, teaching employee training workshops, providing on-going training to staff and parents, writing initial assessments, quarterly and monthly reports, conducting employee reviews and directing monthly team meetings.

 Currently, Nickie is the Regional Director of Los Angeles, predominantly covering the San Gabriel, South Bay, and Long Beach areas.
 As the Regional Director, she works closely with the Executive Clinical Director on programs to increase organization health through business and clinical operations management.
-Some of her other responsibilities include providing mentorship and training to BCBA candidates, as well as those who are seeking to enter a Master’s program, and conducting Functional Behavior Assessments.
+Some of her other responsibilities include providing mentorship and on-going training to BCBAs, BCBA supervisees, as well as those who are seeking to enter Masters programs.

 Nickie continues to avidly attend ABA conferences and webinars to remain updated with research and trends in the field.
-She has presented at the California Association for Behavior Analysis (CalABA) conferences on topics of training and supervision dilemmas.
+She has presented at the California Association for Behavior Analysis (CalABA) conferences on topics of training, supervision dilemmas, and compassionate care.
 She maintains active memberships at different professional associations including CalABA, ABAI, APBA, CCBA, and CASP.
-She has held the volunteer position of Public Policy Chair on the Board of Directors at the California Consortium of Behavior Analysts (CCBA) since 2015.
+She has held the volunteer position of Public Policy Chair on the Board of Directors at the California Consortium of Behavior Analysts (CCBA) since 2015 and has recently transitioned to the Marketing Chair.
 Additionally, she volunteers her time with the Latino Association for Behavior Analysis (LABA) to support their mission of disseminating evidence-based practices to both students and practitioners.

 Carshena Tronnes M.A., BCBA joined ABC in 2004 and is currently the Regional Clinical Director of Inland and Orange County.
 She earned her Bachelor of Arts degree with a major in English Literature from University of Oregon, located in Eugene, Oregon.
 She later completed her Master’s degree in Teaching from National University in La Jolla, California.